 We offer secure studio and suite residences as well as 24/7 supervision from one of our team members.

 At Aberdeen Heights all faiths are welcome in our community.
 Our chaplain helps connect our residents with spiritual services that best fit them.

 We have 317 apartments and suites on the campus at Aberdeen Heights.
 In memory care, we offer beautiful private suites and private residences.
 There are 15 residences in memory care.

 We are able to serve all of our residents from one campus under one roof.

 We offer 13 private residences and two suites, ideal for couples.
 Rates are monthly depending on floor plan.
 There are additional costs for guest meals, beauty salon charges and some additional nursing supplies.
 Contact us to learn more and take the next step in your journey.

 In the more than 70 years PMMA has been around we have never asked any of our residents to leave because through no fault of their own should they run out of money.
 We have a good Samaritan program that one can explore and we accept Medicaid when it comes to that time.

-We do accept Medicaid-approved residents in memory care and long-term care based on availability of our health care services.
+We do not have availability for Medicaid residents in our memory care neighborhood.
+We have limited availability for Medicaid-approved residents in our health care center based on the availability of our health care services.